What is a local native plant?

 A local native (or locally indigenous) plant is native to a specific region, having adapted to the soil and climate conditions of that area.
 This differs to the broader definition of ‘native’ that describes the country a plant is from, such as Australian native.
 A plant can be locally indigenous to an area and also an Australian native.

 Local native plants are adapted to local soil, rainfall and climate conditions.
 They are an important part of the environment and offer many benefits, including:

 - habitat and food for native wildlife including birds and butterflies

 - low nutrient and water requirements due to being adapted to local conditions

 - low maintenance

-- flower through winter when many other plants are dormant.
+- flower throughout the year when many other plants are dormant (particularly in winter).